Frikster/Mesoscale-Brain-Explorer/README.md

 ## User Manual
 ### Overview Tutorial
-The following [tutorial series](https://www.youtube.com/playlist?list=PLlnQ3H3mPPQROgoe-t3Hrhv4zdiJyw5Gs) steps through setting up the application in Windows as well how to easily replicate all figures in our paper (seed pixel correlation maps, connectivity matrix, activity plots)
+The following [tutorial series](https://www.youtube.com/playlist?list=PLlnQ3H3mPPQROgoe-t3Hrhv4zdiJyw5Gs) steps through setting up the application in Windows as well how to easily replicate all figures in our paper (seed pixel correlation maps, connectivity matrix, activity plots).

+Note that all videos will soon be migrated to [this](https://www.youtube.com/channel/UC_pvoCJD7jSeZq0I4ZtmKJw) channel.
+All new videos will likewise be posted there.

 ### Sample Data
 Example image stacks from mouse #0285 used in the manuscript can be downloaded [here](https://drive.google.com/open?id=0B3eRv-4znU32SGQ3V2ZVa21EWUE).
 These can be used along with the tutorial.